×

-14 of the Longest Words and Prefixes in Russian (With Audio)
+14 of the Longest Words in Russian

+Russian isn’t known for its short and snappy words.
 While in other languages, the longest words are full of medical and technical jargon, in Russian you’ll find some words that you may actually hear on a day-to-day basis.

 1. метилпропенилендигидроксициннаменилакрилический